nmalinow/nmalinow.github.io/abtesting.md

 ```

 ### Results
-There is an improvement of 2.6% in the conversion rate of products with the ad.
+There is an improvement of 2.6% in the conversion rate of products with the new ad.
 However, with a p value of .2 the results are not statistically significant.
-We cannot conclude that the variation was caused by the ad.
+We cannot conclude that the variation was caused by the new ad.